mpirotaiswilton-IW/OpenAPI-generator-Springboot/README.md

 ## Deployment

-1. Using a Command Line Interface used to run Docker and docker-compose commands, change directory in the downloaded/cloned repository to the directory containing the `Dockerfile` and `docker-compose.yaml` files
+1. Using a Command Line Interface used to run Docker and docker-compose commands, change directory to the downloaded/cloned repository then change directory to the `openapi` folder.

 2. Run the following command:

 ```
-docker-compose up
+docker-compose up --build
 ```

 3. 3 docker containers should now be running: